Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Illustrative image of smartphones being used to fulfill the role of a DAP (Digital Audio Player) – In the photo, from left to right, the Cowon Plenue D, FiiO X7 MKII, and OnePlus 5T models (Image: Vitor Valeri/Hi-Fi Hub)

-DAP benefits that smartphones with a headphone jack can provide
+DAP benefits that smartphones with a headphone output can provide

-If the user uses a smartphone with a headphone jack solely for music playback, it is possible to obtain the following benefits found in DAPs:
+If the user employs a smartphone with a headphone output exclusively for music playback, it is possible to obtain the following benefits commonly found in DAPs:

-Good-quality DAC chips: some smartphones use good-quality DAC chips.
+Good-quality DAC chips: some smartphones use DAC chips of good quality.

-Non-shared battery usage: by uninstalling all non-music-related apps from the smartphone, better energy efficiency can be achieved.
+• Non-shared battery consumption: by uninstalling all applications not related to music, better energy efficiency can be achieved.

-No distractions: enabling airplane mode and uninstalling messaging, email, and other non-audio-related apps prevents notifications from causing distractions.
+No distractions: by enabling airplane mode and uninstalling messaging, email, and other non-audio-related applications, there will be no notifications to cause distractions.

-microSD card slot: some smartphones still have a microSD card slot, although this has become increasingly rare.
+microSD card slot: some smartphones still include a microSD card slot, although this has become increasingly rare.

-There are characteristics found in DAPs that smartphones with a headphone jack cannot provide.
-These include:
+There are characteristics present in DAPs that smartphones with a headphone output cannot offer, namely:

-Lack of physical music control buttons: without physical buttons, it is necessary to turn on the smartphone screen every time you want to skip to the next track or pause the music.
+Lack of physical buttons for music control: without physical buttons, it is necessary to turn on the smartphone screen every time one wants to skip to the next track or pause playback.

-Internal hardware is not optimized: there is no PCB design focused on protecting the audio signal from interference, nor are higher-quality components (capacitors and clocks) used to improve sound.
+Internal hardware not optimized: there is no PCB design focused on protecting the audio signal from interference, nor are components selected specifically to enhance sound quality (such as higher-quality capacitors and clocks).

-Higher output power: over-ear headphones with lower sensitivity and higher impedance may prevent a smartphone from delivering good sound quality.
+Higher output power: over-ear headphones with lower sensitivity and higher impedance may prevent a smartphone from delivering adequate sound quality.

-Fewer connection options: it is not possible to use headphones with 4.4 mm balanced cables or to connect the smartphone via optical or coaxial cable to an external DAC.
+Fewer connection options: it is not possible to use headphones with balanced 4.4 mm cables or to connect the smartphone via optical or coaxial cables to an external DAC.

-No audio-focused OS features: compared to DAPs, smartphones do not offer features aimed at better audio control, such as a higher number of volume steps or adjustable gain levels.
+Lack of audio-oriented OS features: compared to DAPs, smartphones do not provide operating system features aimed at offering better audio control, such as a higher number of volume steps and adjustable gain levels.

 No Android optimization for interference-free audio transmission: there is no bypass of the SRC applied by Android’s audio APIs.